 Not all students need to be correcting the same things at the same time in their work.
 Some of your students may be focusing on adding periods, while some are focusing on creating complex sentences.
 When I conference with students, I try to give them one or two skills to focus on for a week or two.
 Once I feel they have mastered this, we can then move on to a different skill.
 With self-editing, it is easier to have students focus on what they need in their writing at that time.

-Self Editing Encourages Accountability for Work
+Self-Editing Encourages Accountability for Work

 When students are being asked to self-edit, they are being asked to show independence and accountability for their work.
 I refuse to accept work that does not look like it has been edited to the best of a student’s ability.
 They are forced to find mistakes in their writing, revise, and proofread.
 When students know they are responsible for polished pieces, they are more likely to spend a longer on them the first time.

-Self Editing is a Useful Lifetime Skill
+Teaching Self-Editing is a Useful Lifetime Skill

 Let’s face it.
 We aren’t doing our students any favors by editing their work.
 In this age of technology, with spell check and Grammarly, there isn’t always a need to be completely present when we are writing.
 Don’t get me wrong, I love these useful tools as an adult, but I also know there are times when they aren’t available.
 I grew up having to hand write first and second drafts.
 I took typing classes and used white out on typewritten pages.
 I learned to be a strong writer, and find my own mistakes.
 I do not need to fall back on technology to help me.
 This is a skill we need to teach our students.

-It Improves Test Taking Skills
+Teaching Students Self-Editing Improves Test Taking Skills

 Whether we like it or not, standardized testing is here for most of us.
 Self-editing is one of the most useful strategies for students to take with them on this test.
 I try to tell them that writing their responses and essays are only half the battle.
 They need to be able to remember those editing strategies and apply them accordingly for their work to be complete.
 I really reinforce self-editing around testing time because I feel this is one of their most beneficial skills to have.